stellar-deprecated/vagrant-examples/README.md

 can use this for testing or just to get a feel for how to run stellar in production.

+**Note:** As of 2015/04/23, the horizon VM will need migrations run manually before it's usable.
+Will fully automate this at a later date.

 ## Contributing

 Please [see CONTRIBUTING.md for details](CONTRIBUTING.md).